 Specialization and Services

 Look for an installer that specializes in the type of flooring you're interested in.
 For example, a crew might be experienced with carpet but not tile.
 Equally important is a provider's service offerings.
 At the very least, it should offer cleanup and haul-away for your old flooring materials.
-However, if you're feeling lost in all the color, style, and material choices, you can also look for installers with design teams.
+However, if you're feeling lost in all the color, style, and material choices, you can also look for companies with design teams.

 Cost